iangitonga/capgenx/README.md

 # Capgen
 Capgen is an application that transcribes audio and video using [Whisper](https://openai.com/blog/whisper/) neural network created by
 OpenAI.
-It has a minimal UI that makes it easier for absolutely anyone can use to transcribe all sorts of audio and videos such as podcasts, movies, documentaries, etc. Capgen is also available as a Python command line application [here](https://github.com/iangitonga/capgen).
+It has a minimal UI that makes it easier for absolutely anyone can use to transcribe or translate all sorts of audio and videos such as podcasts, movies, documentaries, etc. Capgen is also available as a Python command line application [here](https://github.com/iangitonga/capgen).